Kenneth T. Jackson - Robert Moses, Hero of New York?

 Dwarkesh Patel 0:27:31

-Yeah, yeah.
-Yeah.
-Like the thing you pointed out earlier about him having the two limousines and then the enormous work ethic and then the 90 day eviction.
-I mean, I'm a programmer and I can recognize this trope immediately.
-Right.
-Robert Moses was a startup founder, but in government, you know, that attitude is like, yeah, it's like Silicon Valley.
-That's like we all recognize that.
+Yeah, the thing you pointed out earlier about him having the two limousines and then the enormous work ethic and then the 90 day eviction.
+I'm a programmer and I can recognize this trope immediately.
+Robert Moses was a startup founder, but in government.
+That attitude is like Silicon Valley.
+We all recognize that.

 Kenneth Jackson 0:27:54